-As a beauty writer, I've heard relatively few hair salon horror stories.
-What I hear a lot of is what I'll call "hair disappointment stories."
-This happens when you don't leave the salon in tears, but you're certainly underwhelmed.
-Perhaps you expected to feel more understood by your stylist, or your wanted brighter highlights, or an entirely different cut.
-Most of the time I find the problem is in communication.
-If you don't properly communicate with your stylist ahead of the cut, during, or after, things can get dicey.
+As a beauty writer, I've heard my share of "hair disappointment stories."
+This is what I call those appointments where you don't leave the salon in tears, but are underwhelmed.
+Perhaps you expected to feel more understood by your stylist, or you wanted brighter highlights, or an entirely different cut.

 Schedule a Consultation

 A hair consultation is a conversation between you and your hairdresser about the haircut you’re after.
 “Consultations are meant to get you and your hairdresser on the same page before anything is done to your hair,” says Toth.
 “It separates the attainable from the aspirational.”

 To make the most of your consultation, Toth says to walk in with how your hair looks normally.
 This tells the hairstylist what it looks like dry or how it naturally dries.
 He also suggests preparing questions (like, "How long will this haircut take me to style in the morning?") and bringing any photo references you might have for your look.
 It’s always show, never tell, when it comes to your hair.

 Prepare For the Possibility of Your Hairstylist Disagreeing With Your

 There you are, photo in hand and your stylist tells you they can't make you look like the person in the photo, what do you do?
 Always consider a professional opinion, but you know your hair and how much work you'll put into it best.
 Here are some examples of how to handle a stylist's dissent.